TheBirdous/auto-vasarely/README.md

 `-f FRAMERATE, --framerate FRAMERATE`

 Number of frames per second of the output video.
 Values should be in the following interval: [0, 60]

+### Jump over transformations

+ `-jt, --jump_transformations`

+ If this flag is set, only the first and last state are returned on output.
+States in between are not saved as frames.